Menu

 Lack of Follow-up

 Suppose you’ve been correctly diagnosed and given a proper treatment plan that you’ve consented to, but your doctor is ignoring your calls regarding an abscess that appeared after surgery.
 Or maybe your doctor never called you about lab results and now you’re in the ER for what the lab results would have diagnosed.
 A lack of follow-up may also be cause to pursue a medical malpractice suit.
-Contact a Cleveland wrongful death lawyer today if you suspect you’re the victim of medical negligence.
+Contact our Cleveland wrongful death lawyer today if you suspect you’re the victim of medical negligence.

 Accidents at Work